 Kingairloch Estate is located on the Morvern Peninsula along the coastline of Loch Linnhe and is only a three hour's drive from Edinburgh or Glasgow.

-Within it's 14,000 acres of staggering scenery are eight unique self catering properties ranging in size from accommodating two, four, six and ten.
+Within it's 14,000 acres of staggering scenery are nine unique self catering properties ranging in size from accommodating two, four, six and ten.
 All properties stand alone and have their own character with each having magnificent views of the mountains, glens lochs or rivers.

 Guests to Kingairloch will enjoy the rugged untouched beauty of the West Coast of Scotland and also get to see a wide variety of wildlife such as red deer, otters and eagles.
 There are numerous walking and cycling routes on the estate and when in season guests can enjoy fishing and other traditional sporting activities.

 This is my third time to Kingairloch and my second stay at the Old School and definitely will not be my last!
 This makes the most perfect base for exploring everything the Highlands has to offer, Fort William, Loch Ness, Inverness and Ardumurchan to name but a few places, are all easily accessible from here.
 The cottage is by far the best I've ever stayed in, it's finished to a very high standard and has everything you could need while you're there, the separate utility room was a bonus, perfect for storing coats and boots and drying off the dog!
 It dropped to minus 5 some nights however the u...more

 Such a beautiful house in the most picturesque setting.
 The fenced in garden was fantastic, enabling the dogs to run up and down and actually tire themselves out.
 Dinner at the Boathouse was superb … just can’t wait to return to Kingairloch - a little piece of paradise …